Technology Specialist Emphasis

-- IDT 517 - Classroom Integration of the Internet and Multimedia (3), includes 10 to 12 hours of field experience
+- IDT 517 - Integration of the Internet and Multimedia in Education and Training (3), includes 10 to 12 hours of field experience

-- IDT 529 - Integration of Computer-Based Technologies in Schools (3), includes 10 to 12 hours of field experience
+- IDT 529 - Integration of Computer-Based Technologies in Education and Training (3), includes 10 to 12 hours of field experience

-- IDT 534 - Technology Issues and Professional Development in Education (3), includes 10 to 12 hours of field experience
+- IDT 534 - Technology Issues and Professional Development in Education and Training (3), includes 10 to 12 hours of field experience

 - IDT 539 - Hardware, Operating Systems, and Networking in the Schools (3), includes 40 hours of field experience